spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 that nothing should be imported from the Sparv code unless it is directly available from the sparv package (i.e. `from sparv import ...`).

-Our `uppercase` function is decorated with `@annotator` which tells Sparv that this function can be used to produce an annotation.
-The first argument in the decorator is its description which is used for help functions in the CLI (e.g. when running `sparv annotations`).
+Our `uppercase` function is decorated with `@annotator` which tells Sparv that this function can be used to produce one or more annotations.
+The first argument in the decorator is its description which is used for displaying help texts in the CLI (e.g. when running `sparv annotations`).

-The functions relation to other pipeline components is described by its signature.
+The function's relation to other pipeline components is described by its signature.
 The function arguments contain type hints to the Sparv classes `Annotation` and `Output` which indicate what dependencies (e.g. annotations, models or config variables) must be satisfied before the function can do its job, and what it will produce.
 In this example Sparv will make sure that a word annotation exists before it will attempt to call the `uppercase` function because it knows